 Student Agencies are student-operated enterprises that offer young entrepreneurs a chance to manage small on-campus businesses (under the supervision of the Student Agency Office).
-More than 500 students work for student agencies each year, providing various services and distributing useful products.
-For more information on any of the agencies, visit the website or call the Student Agency Office at 609-258-4906.
+More than 200 students work for student agencies each year, providing various services and distributing useful products.
+For more information on any of the agencies, visit the Student Agencies website or call the Student Agencies Office at 609-258-4906.
 Each agency can also be reached directly by email.

 Many other civic engagement opportunities are available through individual student organizations, residential colleges and eating clubs.
 The Community-Based Learning Initiative (CBLI) provides opportunities for combining community involvement with academic work, and a number of departments and centers at the University examine the impact of public policy on real-life situations in communities around the world.
 Other organizations sponsor public service internships and fellowships for Princeton students and recent graduates.